ivy-llc/ivy/docs/overview/one_liners/unify.rst

 ..

-   ⚠️ **Warning**: The compiler and the transpiler are not publicly available yet, so certain parts of this doc won't work as expected as of now!
+   ⚠️ **Warning**: The tracer and the transpiler are not publicly available yet, so certain parts of this doc won't work as expected as of now!

 Ivy's Unify function is an alias for ``ivy.transpile(..., to="ivy", ...)``.
 You can know more about the transpiler in the `transpile() <transpile.rst>`_ page.